With 3 bold marks, Indigenous women helped revive a once-banned tradition

 "When I came over to do your markings, I was nervous," said Whalen-Lunn, 43.

-During the process, Bergman held hands with her daughter, who was seven at the time.
+During the process, Bergman held hands with her daughter, who was 7 at the time.

 "That moment was a changer for me," Whalen-Lunn said.